poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 # Introduction

 The year is 2021 and we have a plethora of tools at our disposal to make life more convenient and connected.
-I was born at an interesting time - old enough to remember dial up internet and floppy disks in the fourth grade, young enough to be a digital native.
+I was born at an interesting time - old enough to remember dial up internet and floppy disks, young enough to be a digital native.
 Smart phones started to become ubiquitous as I became a "real person", beginning to be conscious of the world around me in a major way.
-The consequence digital nativism is not understanding what an adult world was like before the convenience of technology.
+The consequence of digital nativism is this: I don't understand what being an adult was like before the convenience of technology.

-The question I ask myself frequently is this: what would my brain be like without all this technology?
+What would my brain be like without all this technology?
 What would my attention span be like?
 Would I have less anxiety?
-What would my days look like without my 90-100 average pickups a day?
+Would my days be better without my 70-80 average pickups a day?

 ![real photo of my life as a consultant](/assets/posts/2021-08-18-21-addictive-tech/tooManyPhones.jpg)
-<sub><sup>Accurate representation of my consulting days with 3 iPhones (Stock photo, Unsplash)<sub><sup>
+<sub><sup>Accurate representation of my consulting days, when I had 3 iPhones (Stock photo, Unsplash)<sub><sup>

 I'm regularly a bit disgusted with how much of my life seems to be wasted by apps and companies trying to monopolize my time, a situation that I have little control over and no input on.
+70-80 interruptions *daily* can't be good for my ability to focus.
 So, I have started taking steps to distance myself from technology.
 I've added guard rails to protect myself against the slip into addictive patterns.

 This is a comprehensive guide that I plan on updating as time goes on.
 First, I will discuss why we care, and provide a framework for fixing things yourself.
 Next, I'll offer my solutions, the techniques and tools I've implemented on my own phone and computer.